-The nickel bromide complexes of $Et_2en$ exist in two forms; the anhydrous complex is orange and diamagnetic but it readily forms a blue paramagnetic dihydrate.
-Slurry nickel bromide (1.5 g) (available in the lab.) in hot ethanol (20 cm) and, using a syringe, add $Et_2en$ (1.5 cm) with stirring.
+The nickel bromide complexes of Et2en exist in two forms; the anhydrous complex is orange and diamagnetic but it readily forms a blue paramagnetic dihydrate.
+Slurry nickel bromide (1.5 g) (available in the lab.) in hot ethanol (20 cm3) and, using a syringe, add Et2en (1.5 cm3) with stirring.
 Collect the solid product, wash it with a little ethanol and dry it in a dessicator.
 Record your observations at all stages.